hardik-kansal/Database-Engine/README.md

 # Custom DBMS (B+ Tree, Pager, LRU)

-A lightweight key–value store in C++ using a single-file slotted storage format, a B+ tree index, LRU page cache, pager with dirty tracking, defragmentation and a REPL for insert/delete/search operations.
+A lightweight key–value store in C++ using a single-file slotted storage format, a B+ tree index, LRU page cache, pager with dirty tracking, defragmentation and HTTP API for insert/delete/search operations.